Nolwenn Leroy: Philanthropy

+Against poverty

-In 2006, she joined the Les Enfoirés charity ensemble and she became one of the Abbé Pierre Foundation's patrons for housing people in need.
+In 2006, she joined Les Enfoirés charity ensemble and she became godmother of the association La Fondation pour le Logement des Défavorisés (for housing people in need).

+Diseases

+In Brittany, she is the sponsor of the operation “Give an Orchid for memory! » which will be held in different E. Leclerc stores in 2013 for the benefit of research against Alzheimer's disease.

+Other

 On 27 November 2015, she participated together with Camélia Jordana and Yael Naim at the national memorial day for the victims of the November 2015 Paris attacks singing the song "Quand on n'a que l'amour" from Jacques Brel.